 Don’t be Lazy

 Starting a new business takes a lot of work and dedication.
 The decisions you make now, consequently, will contribute to you having a successful launch.

-So rather than take a mass mail approach, use a service that covers all the bases for you while allowing you to just worry about that all so important “check out my new business” message.
-By taking advantage of the personalization technology offers is key when it comes to attaining and maintaining customers.
+So rather than take a mass mail approach, use a service that covers all the bases for you while allowing you to just worry about that all-so-important “check out my new business” message.
+Taking advantage of the personalization technology offers is key when it comes to attaining and maintaining customers.

 New Business Announcement Wrap-up

 Many marketers will tell you the money is on your mailing list.
 This is because your mailings are that one venue where you can communicate directly with your customers and let them know what is going on with your business — and what benefits them by doing business with you.

 That’s how new business announcements lead to anticipated updates.